On the surface, store-branded credit cards seem like a great deal.

 - First, stop spending on it.
 If you’ve been loyal to that particular store for the points, cash them in and put the card in the proverbial (or literal, if that helps you!) freezer.

 - For many people, a second step might be to psych themselves out.
-Store-branded credit cards are designed to encourage consumers frequently coming back to the store, which leads to more spending.
+Store-branded credit cards are designed to encourage consumers to frequently come back to the store, which leads to more spending.
 There are tons of stories online of people who went to a store like Macy’s to purchase $100 worth of items and end up walking out with a brand-new Macy’s card and $2,000 worth of merchandise.

 - Learn to resist sales, discounts and special offers.
 Retailers make a lot of money on interest charges.
 So, they are counting on consumers getting into and staying in debt.
 Outsmarting them is a vital step in escaping the dangers of carrying a balance on store-branded credit cards.